aav-98/LBP-PROJECT/README.md

 ## DESCRIPTION

+This project focused on evaluating the performance of the LBP-based algorithm under different parameters:

+* Type of LBP-operator
+* Division of image into local regions
+* Distance measure for nearest neighbour-classfication
+* Weights Wj for weighted X^2 statistic

-This project particulary focused on evaluating the performance when providing different inputs to the parameters of the local neighbourhood (a set of sampling points evenly spaced on a circle centered at the pixel to be labeled).
+Particular focus on was given to providing different inputs to the parameters of the local neighbourhood (a set of sampling points evenly spaced on a circle centered at the pixel to be labeled).
 This definition allowed any radius and number of sampling points to provided as input.

-The expanded upon version of the LBP-operater allows us to deal with textures at different scales.
+This expanded upon version of the LBP-operater allowed us to deal with textures at different scales.

 The project took a local-feature based approach to facial recognition.
 It did so by dividing the image into a specified number of windows (local regions) and building several local descriptions before concatenating them into a global description.